YtDp4UDLc3gy26I/Brain-Tumor-Segmentation-Project/README.md

 ```bash
 PYTHONPATH=. python scripts/train.py -c configs/small.yaml
 ```
 Progress will be printed to the console, and the trained model weights (`best_model.pt` and `last_model.pt`) will be saved in a timestamped folder inside the `Output/` directory.
+If you want to train with more number of epochs and batch size, try run the above scrpit with `defalut.yaml`.

 ### Visualization